mathismqn/godeez/README.md

 ## Features

-* Download playlists and albums from Deezer
+* Download playlists, albums, and artists' top tracks from Deezer
-* Select audio quality: MP3 128kbps, MP3 320kbps, or FLAC (⚠️ non-premium accounts are limited to 128kbps)
+* Select audio quality: MP3 128kbps, MP3 320kbps (default), or FLAC (⚠️ non-premium accounts are limited to 128kbps)
 * Automatically adds metadata tags to downloaded files
 * Fetch and tag songs with BPM and musical key
 * Smart skip system: avoids re-downloading already existing files using hashes and metadata